peterzimon/docs-api/ghost-cli/setup.md

 title: "setup"
 date: "2018-10-01"
 meta_title: "CLI commands: setup"
-meta_description: "The real magic in the Ghost CLI is the automated setup process.
+meta_description: "The real magic in the Ghost-CLI is the automated setup process.
 Find out how to get started with Ghost using a single command"
 next:
   url: "/api/ghost-cli/start/"
   title: "Start"